VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

     var exportedPublicKey = crypto.ExportPublicKey(aliceKeys.PublicKey);
     var creationRequest = CreateCardRequest.Create("alice", "username", exportedPublicKey);

-then, you need to calculate fingerprint of request that will be used in the future as Virgil Card ID.
+then, you need to calculate the fingerprint of request that will be used in the future as Virgil Card ID.

 .. code:: csharp